-The Law has a procedure that allows a Jersey company which has been dissolved to be reinstated.
+The Companies Law and the Disclosure Law contain a procedure that allows a Jersey company which has been dissolved to be reinstated.
 This guide looks at the key things you need to know about reinstating a dissolved company.

 Words in bold text are defined at the end of this guide.

 A company may have been dissolved for a range of reasons, including that it:

 - was no longer needed and was wound up on a solvent basis;